 (e) Litigation or potential litigation, including matters before administrative tribunals, affecting the Corporation;

 (f) Advice that is subject to solicitor-client privilege, including communications necessary for that purpose;

-(g) Educating or training of Board and Committee members if, at the Meeting, no member discusses or otherwise deals with any matter in a way that materially advances the business or decision-making of the Corporation;
+(g) Educating or training of Board of Directors or Committee members if, at the Meeting, no member discusses or otherwise deals with any matter in a way that materially advances the business or decision-making of the Board of Directors or Committee;

-(h) Any matter in respect of which the Board or Committee is authorized under legislation other than the Act to conduct a Meeting or a portion of a Meeting on a closed basis;
+(h) Any matter in respect of which the Board of Directors or Committee is authorized under legislation to conduct a Meeting or a portion of a Meeting on a closed basis;

-(j) A trade secret or scientific, technical, commercial, financial or labour relations information, supplied in confidence to the Corporation, which, if disclosed, could reasonably be expected to prejudice significantly the competitive position or interfere significantly with the contractual or other negotiations of a person, group of persons, or organization;
+(j) A trade secret or scientific, technical, commercial, financial or labour relations information, supplied in confidence to the Corporation, which, if disclosed, could reasonably be expected to prejudice the competitive position of the Corporation or interfere with the contractual or other negotiations of a person, group of persons, or organization;

 (l) A position, plan, procedure, criteria or instruction to be applied to any negotiations carried on or to be carried on by or on behalf of the Corporation; or